napframework/nap-docs/app/manual/01_gettingstarted.md

 Compile and Run {#compile_run}
 ================

 Navigate to `apps/rotatingcube` and run `build.bat` (windows) or `./build.sh` (unix) to compile the application.
-The binaries are stored in the `bin/Release-*` directory of your app, in this case: `apps/rotatingcube/bin/Release-*`.

-*Note that when working from source the `rotatingcube` binary is compiled to the `bin/Release-*` directory in the nap root, not the application root*

-Launch the `rotatingcube` executable.
-You should see the following window, which is the application default:
+The app is compiled to the `bin` directory of your app.
+Navigate to the `bin/Release-*` folder and launch the `rotatingcube` executable in that directory.
+You should see the following window:

 ![](@ref content/gs_new_app.png)

+*Note that when working from source the app is compiled to the `bin` directory in the nap root, not the application root*

 Napkin {#napkin_editor}
 ================